 Cabozantinib is highly protein bound in vitro in human plasma (\geq 99.7%).
-Based on the population-pharmacokinetic (PK) model, the volume of distribution of the central compartment (Vc/F) was estimated to be 212 L. Protein binding was not altered in subjects with mild or moderately impaired renal or hepatic function.
+Based on the population-pharmacokinetic (PK) model, the volume of distribution of the central compartment (Vc/F) was estimated to be 212 L.

 Biotransformation

 Cabozantinib was metabolized in vivo.
 Four metabolites were present in plasma at exposures (AUC) greater than 10% of parent: XL184-N-oxide, XL184 amide cleavage product, XL184 monohydroxy sulfate, and 6-desmethyl amide cleavage product sulfate.
 Two non-conjugated metabolites (XL184-N-oxide and XL184 amide cleavage product), which possess <1% of the on-target kinase inhibition potency of parent cabozantinib, each represent <10% of total drug-related plasma exposure.